LunaSare/spring2023-data-science/lectures/Week1_lecture.md

 > - articulate the relevance of good data management for scientific research
 > - identify the differences between good and bad data entry and management
 > - recognize bad data organization and why it is problematic for research
-> - implement quality control measures for data entry in spreadsheets using excel
+> - implement quality assurance and control measures for data entry in spreadsheets using excel
+> - list current measures used by the scientific community in ecology and evolution to preserve data long term

 ### Welcome!